apache/cassandra-java-driver/manual/retries/README.md

 This is similar to `onReadTimeout`, but for write operations.
 The reason reads and writes are handled separately is because a read is obviously a non mutating operation, whereas a write is likely to be.
 If a write times out at the coordinator level, there is no way to know whether the mutation was applied or not on the non-answering replica.
-Policy implementations are usually more conservative in `onWriteTimeout` in case the write was not idempotent.

 If the policy rethrows the error, the user code will get a [WriteTimeoutException].